Codeinwp/woocommerce-product-addon/readme.txt

 💎 **Audio/Video**: Allow customers to select audio/video from predefined audios/videos by admin.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/demo-for-video-music/)

 💎 **Bulk Quantity**: Bulk Quantity allows the store admin to set discount prices for each option.
-This Addon is the best tool for companies like Printing and designing and looking to sell products with more discount if more quantity is selected.
+This add-on is the best tool for companies like printing and designing and looking to sell products with more discounts if a larger quantity is selected.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/basic-bulk-quantity-input/)

 💎 **Chained Input**: Renders chained input in the dropdown.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/chained-input/)